Kelonio-hub/MemoryPit-Flamenca-NintendoNDSiHack/README.md

 # Credits
 - Shutterbug2000 for discovering the vulnerability in the Camera app, facilitating the exploit. https://gbatemp.net/threads/memory-pit-a-new-dsi-exploit-for-dsi-camera.539432/
-- RocketRobz for the TWLmenu updates.
+- RocketRobz for the TWLmenu updates. https://github.com/DS-Homebrew/TwilightMenu/releases
+- Epicpkmn11 by Nand title Manager https://github.com/Epicpkmn11/NTM/releases

 ___________________________